benjojo/traceroute-haiku/README.md

 ![IPv6 packet diagram](/blog-images/image1.png)

-The idea of this section of IP packets is to stop packets from infinitely going in circles in the case of a fault in a network, it works by for every router a packet jumps though, this number is decreased.
-If the number reaches zero then the packet is dropped.
+The idea of this value is to stop packets from infinitely going in circles in the case of a fault in a network.
+For every router a packet jumps though, this number is decreased.

 However to let the other side know that a packet was lost in the manner, the router is suppose to return the packet inside another packet to notify it: